Ennoriel/svelte-awesome-color-picker/src/routes/sections/60-Api.md

 ### components

 The color picker can be customized with components.
 The details and props are detailed below.
-It is easier to copy the library components and tweak them to your needs.
+It is easier to start by copying the component you want to customise from the library and tweak it to your needs.

 A **Chrome** variant and an **accessibility** variant are available. **To use the Chrome variant you need to set the props** `sliderDirection` to `horizontal`.
 You can also partially overwrite the components: